keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 These three instances for `Option[_]`, `Either[X, _]`, and `List[_]` show remarkable similarities, and this isn’t uncommon across Functors for most data structures.
 Note in particular how `List[_]` is recursive, with the base case `Nil` representing void.
 Functor implementations are more complex in contexts such as `IO[_]` and `Future[_]` because they are managing side effects.
 The complexities imposed by each of these contexts are completely abstracted, allowing function `f: A => B` to operate unburdened by effects with a focus on specific program logic.

 Can you see how Functors enable control flow and short-circuiting?
 The void cases are the specific branches of logic that enable this.
 If there’s "nothing here", then they don’t do anything.
-In the specific case of `Either[X, _]`, `Left[X, _]` may be used to carry error state in its term `X`.
+In the specific case of `Either[X, _]`, `Left[X, _]` may be used to carry some error state in its term `X`.
 This satisfies the _either_ effect between `Left[X, A]` for failure and `Right[X, A]` for success.

 > You can think of `Right`'s term as being "the right instance you want" because it's "correct". _Right?_ This pun is why `Either` is conventionally leveraged for the effect of correct vs. incorrect or success vs. failure.